 Your award-winning student radio station.

-Scratch Radio has been around for nearly two decades, in various guises!
-We broadcast 24/7 from The Parkside Building in the city centre - radio made by students, for students.
+Scratch Radio has been around for nearly two decades and broadcasts from The Parkside Building in the city centre - radio made by students, for students.

-Anyone can get involved; whether you want to present, produce or have more of a techncial streal, there's a wide range of opportunities at the station.
-You don't have to be a media student either, we'll provide you with all the training you need to make the most out of your time at Scratch Radio.
+Anyone can get involved; whether you want to present, produce or have more of a techncial streak, there's a wide range of opportunities on offer.
+You don't have to be a media student either, we'll provide you with all the training you need to make the most out of your time with us

 Scratch are a multi-award winning radio station, picking up a gold Student Radio Award for Best Journalistic Programming and a silver for Best Interview.
 We've also scooped the Radio Academy Nations and Regions award for Best Station (Midlands).